plumvillage/newsletter/src/2024/en/articles/br-thien-chi--blossoming-trees.md

 author: Brother Chân Trời Thiện Chí
 ---

-<p class="editors-preface">On 5 May 2023, a group of eight monastics, comprised of four brothers and four sisters, set off on a 5-week road tour throughout the UK (England, Scotland and Wales) and Ireland.
+<p class="editors-preface">On 5 May 2023, a group of four brothers and four sisters set off on a 5-week road tour throughout the UK (England, Scotland and Wales) and Ireland.
 Here are the reflections from a dear monastic member of the tour.</p>

 ## Where is my home?